top of page

 DeanHer-20745_z0sL0LNa

 Gallery One investigates the fascinating geology and landscape of the Forest of Dean.
-Various displays reveal the fossilised remains of the plants and animals that once inhabited the local area, as well as the pre-historic tools of the Forest's first farmers used to make a living.
-Early Roman occupation and the iron industry can also be explored within this gallery.
+Displays show fossilised remains of local plants and animals.
+They also display prehistoric tools used by the Forest's first farmers to survive.
+You can also explore early Roman occupation and the iron industry in this gallery.

-Gallery Two explores the history of the Forest of Dean as a Royal Medieval hunting forest.
-Forest Laws were introduced to protect the wild deer and boar hunted by Kings, and the woodland in which they grazed.
+Gallery Two explores the history of the Forest of Dean as a royal medieval hunting forest.
+Kings created Forest Laws to protect wild deer and boar they hunted.
+These laws also safeguarded the woodlands where the animals grazed.

 Special courts and officials known as Verderers administered the rules.
-This gallery also explores the part played by the Forest of Dean in the English Civil war and tells how Admiral Nelson saved the Forest from destruction.
+This gallery looks at the Forest of Dean's role in the English Civil War.
+It also shows how Admiral Nelson saved the Forest from destruction.

-Gallery Three examines the Forest of Dean's industrial legacy from the Victorian times onwards.
-It examines the fishing industries generated by the Rivers Severn and Wye to the many cottage crafts such as cobbling, carpentry and blacksmithing.
+Gallery Three explores the Forest of Dean's industrial history from the Victorian era to now.
+It looks at the fishing industries along the Rivers Severn and Wye.
+It also includes various cottage crafts like cobbling, carpentry, and blacksmithing.

 Gallery Five focuses on the advent of steam power and transport from the 1800s.
-The gallery features a working Beam Engine, which was made at Hewlett's iron foundry at Camp Mill, which is home to the museum.
+The gallery has a working beam engine.
+Hewlett's iron foundry in Camp Mill made it.
+It also has working models and interactive displays that show how steam power works.

 Victorian School

 Our Victorian School Classroom provides students with an excellent learning experience.
-Students will step back in time and experience what life was like in a Victorian School Room using only slate and chalk as their workbooks.
-Younger visitors will also be able to dress up in a traditional Victorian costumes or try their hand at old fashioned playtime games providing an excellent photo opportunity!
+Students will travel back in time to see life in a Victorian School Room.
+They will use slate and chalk as their workbooks.
+Younger visitors can dress up in traditional Victorian costumes or play old-fashioned games.
+This creates a great photo opportunity!

-The Forester's Cottage is a reconstructed cottage showing you what a traditional Forester's home would have looked like in the past.
-Utilising local materials in the reconstruction, the cottage has its original fireplaces including a kitchen range as well as the furnishings to demonstrate typical home life for Foresters.
-In the cottage grounds you will find a delightful vegetable patch and a variety of cider making equipment.
+The Forester's Cottage is a rebuilt cottage that shows what a traditional Forester's home looked like in the past.
+The cottage uses local materials in its reconstruction.
+It has original fireplaces, like a kitchen range, and furnishings that show how Foresters lived at home.
+In the cottage grounds, you will find a delightful vegetable patch and a variety of cider making equipment.

 The Craft Hut

 Let’s get creative!
-After exploring outdoors and around the fun activity trails in the museum, our Craft Hut is the perfect place for younger visitors to settle down and get creative.
+After exploring outside and the fun trails in the museum, our Craft Hut is a great spot for younger visitors to relax and get creative.
 A great option on a rainy day!
 The Craft Hut is open at weekends and during the school holidays.

 bottom of page